Harry R. Truman

-After Truman's death, his family and friends reflected on his love for the mountain.
-Actor Art Carney portrayed Truman in the docudrama film St. Helens (1981).
-Truman was commemorated in a book by his niece, and also in various pieces of music, including songs by Headgear, Billy Jonas, Penny Lew, and Shawn Wright and the Brothers Band.

 Early life

 Truman was born to foresters in Ivydale, West Virginia, in October 1896.
 He claimed not to know the exact day of his birth, but he eventually chose to celebrate his birthday on October 30.
 This date appears on his World War I draft registration card.
 Truman also stated that he did not know his middle name, only the initial, R; some non-contemporaneous sources have given his middle name as Randall.
 His draft card lists his middle name as Rainel.

-In 1907, Truman's family moved west to the state of Washington, drawn to the promise of cheap land and the successful timber industry in the Pacific Northwest; they at first settled in Napavine, before moving to the town of Nesika in eastern Lewis County, where the family purchased 160 acre of farmland.
+In 1907, Truman's family moved west to the state of Washington, drawn to the promise of cheap land and the successful timber industry in the Pacific Northwest.
+They at first settled in Napavine, before moving to the town of Nesika in eastern Lewis County, where the family purchased 160 acre of farmland.

 Career

 Truman attended high school in the city of Mossyrock, Washington, then enlisted in the U.S. Army as a private in August 1917.
 He was assigned to the 100th Aero Squadron, 7th Squad, and trained as an aeromechanic.
 He served in France during the final months of World War I. While en route to Europe, his troopship, Tuscania, was sunk by a German U-boat in a torpedo attack off the coast of Ireland.